 - mark the page as no longer present in page table - if not modified then can simply put free frame back in the pool - if modified then must schedule page for writing.
-Again we must consider what to do when the page is done being written. - Modified page is written to "swap space" or a special "swap file" on disk-these include modified data, stack and heap pages. - what to do if the frame that is being written is accessed again (would like to reclaim it-another type of "minor" fault)
+Again we must consider what to do when the page is done being written. - what to do if the frame that is being written is accessed again (would like to reclaim it-another type "minor" fault)